-Note: Some of the Trail Segment Lists are only current thru 2017, and Santa Rita segments are current thru 2016.
+Note: Some of the Trail Segment Lists are only current thru 2017, and Santa Rita and Urban Trails segments are current thru 2019.

 The Trail Segment Awards have been created to encourage club members to get to know various mountain ranges in southern Arizona via trail hiking.
 Included ranges are the Santa Catalinas, the Rincons, the Tucson Mountains, the Santa Ritas, the Huachucas, Chiricahuas and the Superstitions.
 Only trails that are mapped and recognized by the relevant land-management agency are included.